ntpa/fantasy-stat-track/README.md

 ```

 > If you wish to contribute or make fork public, please make sure to add `creds.js` to your `.gitignore`

+3. Run the TypeScript compiler

+        npx tsc

-3. Through the `node` command in the app/ directory
+4. Then run the compiled JavaScript through the `node` command in the src/ directory

         node app.js

-**Note: If you notice(while running app.js) that the web page has gone blank, refresh the browser page and proper execution should continue**

-If an error occurs, the file error.txt will be in the log directory, which is created in the directory the command above is run.
-Please read the error output in the error.txt. *Usually a re-run will fix any unexpected errors*.
+**Usually a re-run will fix any unexpected errors**

+*Note: If the application times out and there is no blank page, you may need to increase the Puppeteer page timeout*

-4. If successful operation, change your directory to where the output files will be
+5. If successful operation, change your directory to where the output files will be

         cd <output-directory>

-5. Run the shell scripts in scripts/ to populate points and rank breakdowns.
+6. Run the shell scripts in scripts/ to populate points and rank breakdowns.

         python ../../scripts/json2rankings.py 'YYYY-MM-DD_playerOutput.json'